lizhanmit/learning-notes/python-data-science-libraries-note/python-data-science-libraries-note.md

 ## Data Visualization

+**TODO: add Jupyter files under this folder, add link to code here**

-A histogram is a good way to visualize how values are distributed across a dataset.
+A **histogram** is a good way to visualize how values are distributed across a dataset.
 Sometimes, it can also help you to detect outliers.

+While a **scatter** plot is an excellent tool for getting a first impression about possible correlation, it certainly is not definitive proof of a connection.

+Even if a correlation exists between two values, it still does not mean that a change in one would result in a change in the other.
+In other words, **correlation does not imply causation**.